benjaminpick/contact-form-7-select-box-editor-button/readme.txt

 * Currently, only one form can be used (let me know if this isn't enough!)
 * The URL could be detected (find all articles containing a contact form, and propose them in a select box)
-* Add script to the plugin, instead of adding it in the contact form?
-So as to be able to update it?
 * When change URL Prefix, at least show a warning that the links need to be updated (load, insert).
+* When clicking on a link that has the form on the same page, should it scroll to the form?